MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 Through RSC, an authorized user can give an application access to the data of a specific instance of a resource type instead of every instance in the entire tenant.
 For example, a person who owns both team A and team B can decide to give the data for the Contoso app to only team A and not team B. The same concept of scoped data access applies to chats and meetings.

 > [!NOTE]
->
->* Application RSC permissions for chat scope are available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md) only.
->* If a chat has a meeting or a call associated with it, then the relevant RSC permissions apply to those resources as well.
+> If a chat has a meeting or a call associated with it, then the relevant RSC permissions apply to those resources as well.

 ## Types of RSC permissions